webboty/Dexter-Wiki/End-Effectors.md

 The end point of the standard Dexter robot [hardware](Hardware) is a replaceable "tool interface" It has a shape which makes it easy for other tools to be clicked on and off.
 There are [spring loaded connectors, sometimes called "pogo pins"](https://www.mouser.com/ProductDetail/855-P70-2300045R) at the end for electrical connection, and space for a Tinyduino if additional processing of the signals is needed.

 The signals available to the end effector include power, ground, and whatever signals the [main board](MicroZed) has been configured to produce.
 Early versions were wired to USB connection.
-Later version bring out the AUX1 and AUX2 GPIO pins from the FPGA via J20 and J21.
-These pins can be configured to produce different signals.
+Later version bring out the AUX1 and AUX2 GPIO pins from the FPGA via J20 and J21 which can be configured to produce different signals.

+### J19 pin 7
+IO pin 7 of connector J19 on bottom of PCB.
+This is controlled via the GripperMotor SetParameter. e.g.

 `Dexter.move_all_joints(0, 0, 0, 0, 0)`<BR>
 `make_ins("S", "GripperMotor", 1), //Digital output pin.
-0 = off 1 = 5v` pin 7 of connector J19 on bottom of PCB.
-TODO: Verify this?
+0 = off 1 = 5v`  TODO: Verify this?

-- There two IO pins on the white connectors in the upper right on the back of the motor board.
+The FPGA support high resolution PWM on this pin, via W Oplet address 73 to 75.
+Bit 0 of W oplet address 75 enables / disables this pin. e.g. `W 73 1` enables it.
+Address 74 controls the off time, and address 75 controls the on time.

+### J20 / J21 (Blue and Green wires)
 AUX1 and AUX2 GPIO pins from the FPGA via J20 and J21.
+These are the white connectors in the upper right on the back of the motor board.
 On Dexter HD, the J20 pins are brought out to the end effector as the "green" and "blue" wires.
 Green is the top pin on J20, and blue is the bottom.

 In the original firmware, these were connected to the EERoll and EESpan SetParameter commands.
 `Dexter.move_all_joints(0, 0, 0, 0, 0)`<BR>